-This study analyses social and human rights impacts in artisanal small-scale mining communities in eastern DRC based on indicators of income, governance, forced labour, child labour, violence, work conditions in artisanal mines and security concerns related to armed groups.
-It compares mines and mining zones covered by due diligence programmes to those not covered by such programmes.
+This study analyses social and human rights impacts in artisanal small-scale mining communities in eastern DRC based on relative income, governance, forced labour, child labour, violence, general work conditions in artisanal mines, and security concerns related to armed groups, comparing mines and mining zones which are either covered by due diligence initiatives, or not covered by such programmes.

-Mining site field visits and mobile-based surveys provided baseline data on the economic, social, environmental and human rights situation from the perspective of miners and other mining community members.
-When comparing data collected on the mining sites during field visits with data from mobile surveys, it is important to keep in mind the two levels of analysis employed: mining sites and individual experience and perception.

-It worth noting that the low number of gold mining sites covered by due diligence programmes means that comparing DDP and non-DDP mining sites will inherently be subject to any difference between 3T and gold exploitations.
-At the same time, we assumed that the spread of due diligence programmes on the ground in recent years, both as an extension of 3Ts coverage and as pilot projects for gold, would have a positive impact on the sector as a whole due to the mixed geographical spread of mining sites.
+Mining sites field visits and mobile-based surveys provided baseline data on economic, social, environmental and human rights situation from the perspective of miners and communities.
+When comparing data collected on the mining sites during field visits and data from mobile surveys, it is important to keep in mind the different two levels of analysis (situation observed on mining sites and community perceptions).
+Also, the low number of gold mining sites covered by due diligence programmes means that comparing DDP and non-DDP mining sites (or areas for mobile surveys) will inherently be subject to any difference between 3T and gold exploitations.
+At the same time, we assumed that the spread of due diligence programmes on the ground in recent years, both as an extension of 3Ts coverage and as pilot projects for gold, will have a positive impact on the sector as a whole due to the mixed geographical spread of mining sites.